 Can taking beta blockers in the first trimester cause a birth defect?

-You should talk further with your health care provider about your specific medicine because even though beta blockers work in similar ways, there are differences among them and pregnancy risks may not be the same.
+Not every beta blocker has been studied for birth defects.
+A small number of studies did not find a higher chance of birth defects.
+You should talk further with your health care provider about your specific medicine medication because even though beta blockers work in similar ways, there are differences among them and pregnancy risks may not be the same.

 Can taking beta blockers cause other pregnancy complications?

 Possibly.
 Some beta blockers have been associated with reduced growth of the baby.
 However, it is not clear if this is due to the maternal medical condition like high blood pressure or the medication or a combination of both.